microstrain-robotics/microstrain_radar_navigation/README.md

 ## Building the Docker Image
 1. Install [Docker](https://docs.docker.com/engine/install/ubuntu/)
-2. Clone the Repository into your workspace:
+2. Clone the repository into your workspace:
    ```
    git clone https://github.com/microstrain-robotics/microstrain_radar_navigation.git --recursive
    ```
-2. Navigate to the Workspace and Build the Image
+2. Navigate to the workspace and build the Docker image
    ```
    cd ~/your_workspace/src/microstrain_radar_navigation
    docker build -t microstrain_radar_navigation .
    ```

 ## Launch Instructions
-1. Make sure the sensors are connected to their corresponding ports
+1. Make sure the sensors are connected to their corresponding ports (or change port names in the relevant [configuration YAML](microstrain_radar_navigation/config) files)
-   * TTYACM0 - CV7_INS
+   * TTYACM0 - CV7-INS
-   * TTYACM1 - Ublox ZED-F9P <br />
+   * TTYACM1 - Ublox ZED-F9P
    * The SmartMicro DRVEGRD 152 is connected using a PCAN-USB FD Adapter.

 2. Set the Baudrate for the PCAN Adapter